xmindltd/xmind-sdk-js/docs/en.md

 ###### .dumping() => Array<{filename: string, value: string}>

-* You should consider to save the dumped data and zip it as file `*.xmind`
+* Returns an array of the object that composed of file contents

+* In order to open it on the official software, You need to compress all the files in zip format and end with `.xmind`

 > **Important**
 >